Bloom-host/BloomDocs/CONTRIBUTING.md

 Please note that changes are not instant and may take up to 24 hours to apply.

+---
+## Internationalisation (i18n)

+You can also help translate the wiki into another language that you’re fluent in.
+Please see the [guide on how to do this](https://docs.bloom.host/extras/contributing#adding-a-language).

+You may also find the [Docusaurus documentation about i18n](https://docusaurus.io/docs/i18n/introduction) useful.

+---
 ## Note

 When contributing information, make sure that the information is useful and that you know what you are talking about.
 Do not ramble or write useless information into articles as this is not helpful to users who may look at the wiki for information about the user panel or information about running Minecraft servers.